 The name Jesus is a special name.
 It’s actually the most special name in the universe!
 Philippians 2:9 tells us that God highly exalted Jesus and bestowed on Him “the name which is above every name.”

-In addition to the name Jesus, we can find many other names in the New Testament for our Lord.
-Each is rich in meaning, communicating a particular aspect of what He is to us.
+In addition to Jesus, in the New Testament we can find many other names for our Lord that are rich in meaning and communicate a particular aspect of what He is to us.

 But what does the name Jesus mean?

 The first part of note 1 on this verse in the Recovery Version says:

 “Jesus is the Greek equivalent of the Hebrew name Joshua (Num.
 13:16), which means Jehovah the Savior, or the salvation of Jehovah.
 Hence, Jesus is not only a man but Jehovah, and not only Jehovah but Jehovah becoming our salvation.
 Thus, He is our Savior.”